Identifying the project root in PHP

-Wigbi::rootpath applies to the executing page will cause problems
+Wigbi::rootpath applies to the executing page causes problems for

-an AJAX operation is executed.
-It takes the root path used by the page and sends
+AJAX operation is executed.
+It takes the root path used by the page and sends it

-there is no set client root path, the property is identical to the root path.
+there is no set client root path, the property is equal to the root path.

-This works well, but I would prefer to have a single variable instead of the two I have now.
-Furthermore, I did not foresee the problems that I discovered later.
+This works, but I would prefer to have a single variable instead of these two.
+I also I didn’t predict some problems that I discovered later.

 URL rewriting = PROBLEM!!!

 So, we have these properties:

 Wigbi::rootPath- used by PHP files to work with files on the server.

 Wigbi::clientRootPath- used by any path that it to be used by the client.